eln0ty/memory-forensics-writeup/README.md

 Solve:-

-Just use `pstree` plug-in and you will see the parents and children but I will `grep` the processes to save effort and I used `A1` to see 1 line under wscript process :
+Just use `pstree` plug-in and you will see the parents and children but I will `grep` the processes to save effort and I used `A1` to see 1 line under wscript process.

 ### `python2 /opt/volatility/vol.py -f Triage.mem pstree |grep -A1 wscript.exe`